codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 The environment board can function both as an overview of the whole lifecycle of the application as well as a tool to shift-left/right Helm releases between environments.

->Currently the Helm environment boards are only available to Enterprise customers.
-If you want to evaluate this feature, feel free to [contact us](https://codefresh.io/contact-us/).

 Here is an example board:

 {% include